This article was contributed by Deanna deBara and originally posted on Hourly.io

 - A restaurant business plan will help you land funding.
 Unless you’re independently financing your restaurant, you’re going to need outside funding.
 A solid business plan will help you present your restaurant to potential investors—and help you land the funding you need to make your restaurant dreams a reality.

 - A restaurant business plan will help get everyone on the same page.
-If you’re working with partners, creating a business plan will make sure everyone is on the same page on how you plan to move forward in opening your restaurant.
+If you’re working with partners, creating a business plan will make sure everyone is on the same page regarding how you plan to move forward in opening your restaurant.
+You’ll need to consider things like equipment and signs for restaurants and type of cuisine to name a few.

 The key elements of a restaurant business plan